Credit Card Safety

 There are also a lot of simple steps you can take to protect yourself and your credit card.
 Here are several.

 - When shopping online, go directly to the merchant yourself.
 Don't click through from an email, no matter how official-looking, as it might be a phishing scam.

 - When you use your card at an ATM, enter your PIN in such a way that no one can easily memorize your keystrokes.

-- Make certain you get your card back after you make a purchase (one habit to observe is to leave your wallet open in your hand until you have the card back).
-Also, make sure that you personally rip up any voided or cancelled sales slips.
+- Make certain you get your card back after you make a purchase.
+One practice to help you remember: Leave your wallet open in your hand until you have the card back.
+Also, make sure that you personally rip up any voided or canceled sales slips.

 - Always keep a list of your credit cards, credit card numbers and toll-free numbers in case your card is stolen or lost.

 - Check your monthly statement to make certain all charges are your own, and immediately notify the card issuer of any errors or unauthorized charges.
 (More on this later.)

 When you're applying for a credit card, make sure to pay close attention to the application form.
 Some forms provide a box that you can check to allow or disallow the selling of your information to mailing lists.
 You can also protect yourself by taking your name off the major credit bureaus' mailing lists.

 One way to do this is to visit The Consumer Credit Reporting Industry Opt-Out Prescreen website, run by Experian, Equifax, TransUnion and Innovis, the four major consumer credit bureaus.
 On this site you can fill out a form and opt out of receiving pre-approved credit or insurance offers in the mail for a five-year period.
 You can also call 888-5-OPT-OUT (888-567-8688).
 If you'd like to permanently opt out, you must do so by mailing in a form that you can access online or request over the phone.
 When you write to these companies, you'll need to provide your complete name, mailing address, date of birth and Social Security number.